SQUID: Faster Analytics via Sampled Quantile Estimation: Abstract

 \section{Abstract}

-Measurement is a fundamental enabler of network applications such as load balancing, attack detection and mitigation, and traffic engineering.
-A key building block in many critical measurement tasks is \emph{\qMAX}, where we wish to find the largest $q$ values in a number stream.
-A standard approach of maintaining a heap of the largest $q$ values ordered results in logarithmic runtime, which is too slow for large measurements.
+Streaming algorithms are fundamental in the analysis of large and online datasets.
+A key component of many such analytic tasks is \emph{\qMAX}, which finds the largest $q$ values in a number stream.
 Modern approaches attain a constant runtime by removing small items in bulk and retaining the largest $q$ items at all times.
-Yet, these approaches are bottlenecked by an expensive quantile calculation method.
+Yet, these approaches are bottlenecked by an expensive quantile calculation.

-We propose \sys, a method that redesigns \qMAX to allow the use of \emph{approximate quantiles}, which we can compute efficiently, thereby accelerating the solution and, subsequently, many measurement tasks.
-We demonstrate the benefit of our approach by designing a novel weighted heavy hitters data structure that is faster and more accurate than the existing alternatives.
-Here, we combine our previous techniques with a lazy deletion of small entries, which expiates the maintenance process and increases the accuracy.
-We also demonstrate the applicability of our algorithmic approach in a general algorithmic scope by implementing the LRFU cache policy with a constant update time.
-Furthermore, we also show the practicality of \sys for improving real-world networked systems, by implementing a P4 prototype of \sys for in-network caching and demonstrating how \sys enables a wide spectrum of score-based caching policy directly on a P4 switch.

-Our work includes an extensive evaluation that uses real packet and caching traces.
-We demonstrate speedups of up to 6.6x for the \qMAX problem and 58\% for its measurement applications.
-For weighted heavy hitters, our approach is up to 37.5\% faster and requires up to 50\% less space to achieve the same accuracy as state-of-the-art.
-In LRFU implementation, our approach is up to 33\% faster than the best alternative.
-For programmable switch based caching, \sys achieves similar hit ratio with the original CPU based LRFU and significantly outperforms \qMAX. \ran{Mention the P4 implementation.}